-He served as President of SEV - Hellenic Federation of Enterprises (2014-2020).
-He is the Honorary President of the Federation of Hellenic Information Technology and Communications Enterprises (SEPE) and member of the Board of the Foundation for Economic and Industrial Research (IOBE).
+He served as President of SEV - Hellenic Federation of Enterprises (2014-2020) and he is the Honorary President of the Federation of Hellenic Information Technology and Communications Enterprises (SEPE).

 He studied Electrical Engineering at the National Technical University of Athens and holds a Master in Thermodynamics from the University of Birmingham, UK.